abhaykumarPS/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/single_node_deployment.md

 ## Configure PostgreSQL through Ansible

 Here we need to install the PostgreSQL database itself along with the python3-psycopg2 Python library which will allow us to use the ansible PostgreSQL modules.
 Modify the pg_hba.conf file to allow the user to connect with a connection string.
-Create a database, user for the database, grant access for the user to the created database.
+Create a database, user for the database and grant access for the user to the created database.
 Finally, we need to create a table in the database.
 We will add some dummy data to it by creating an SQL file.

 Here is the complete YML file of Ansible-Playbook
 ```console